kingreza/Swift-Visitor/README.md

 }
 ````

 The Quote class implements the Documentable protocol, which requires it to have an 'accept' method, taking a Documenter as parameter.
 This function in turn calls the process method on the Documentor, passing itself.
-When that is called, any subsequent code that is executed is what's defined in the visitor class's process function.
-And since we are passingo ourselves to the process method of the Visitor class, the Visitor will have access to us outside the visitable class code base.
+When that is called, any subsequent code that is executed will be part of the visitor class's process function.
+And since the Documentable class is passing itself to the process method of the Visitor class, the Visitor will have access to it outside the Documentable class code base.

-You as the programmer can now add functionalities and new behaviours without having to add anything to the visitable class.
+Using this pattern you can now add functionalities and new behaviours without having to add anything to the visitable class.
 Let's come back to this idea once we have everything in place.

 ````swift
 class Appointment: Documentable {